 As fitness enthusiasts ourselves, we’ve helped hundreds of other businesses figure out what their employees really need from a wellness program.
 Motivation?
 Incentives?
 Guidance?
 Competition?

 In order to guide our customers to use their wellness benefits and wellness incentives effectively, we’ve learned a lot from using our own product.

 Going the Extra Mile

-The value of wellness is inherent to our company culture.
+The value of wellness is inherent to our company culture (you can see this post to see how to incorporate a wellness program that fits your office culture).
 But we’re also building a fast-growing startup, which can mean long hours in the office or at a computer.

 We use Rewards to make sure our organization stays committed to health even when we’re busy.

 - $1 per mile for walking, after 5 miles per day

 - (Click to see a larger image of the benefits plan)